dviramontes/dotcom/_posts/stow.md

 ## Introduction

-If you're a developer who works on multiple machines, you've likely accumulated a collection of configuration files over time.
+If you work on multiple machines like me, you've likely accumulated a collection of configuration files over time.
 In this blog post, I'll explain how I use GNU Stow to organize and manage dotfiles efficiently.

 ## What is GNU Stow?